 All students are expected to be in school on time.
-Students who arrive prior to Homeroom must report immediately to the ATTENDANCE DESK to receive a time-stamped pass.
-After the 3rd tardy each quarter, the student will receive one detention for each subsequent tardy through the end of the marking period.
-After 1st period students should report to the main office.
+Students who arrive late to school or after 7:35 a.m. must receive a tardy pass from the main office.
+After the 5th tardy each quarter, the student will receive a 30 minute detention for each subsequent tardy through the end of the marking period.
+This policy resets each quarter.
 This pass is the student's only legitimate entry into class.
 STUDENTS ARE EXPECTED IN CLASS WITHIN FOUR MINUTES AFTER THE TIME INDICATED ON THE PASS.
-THIS IS THE STANDARD PASSING PERIOD.
-Students must still report to that class in order to be eligible to make up any work missed.